 3. He gave us a plan.
 Where did He say to be witnesses?
 He was very specific in His instructions to the apostles.
-His plan entailed three phases.
 He told them...

 •Start in Jerusalem.
 What was significant about Jerusalem?
 This is profound.
-Jerusalem is where they were!
+Jerusalem is where they were.
+So start where you are.

-There once was a demon possessed man who lived in the tombs.
+Remember the story about the demon possessed man who lived in the tombs?
 People tried to chain him, but he broke the chains.
 Then Jesus came to him, set him free from demonic control, and gave him new life.
-The man begged Jesus for the privilege to go with him.
-Jesus declined.
+Remember the man's response?
+He begged Jesus for the privilege to go with him.
+But Jesus declined.
 Do you remember what Jesus told him?
 "Return home and tell how much God has done for you (Luke 8:39)."